-&lt;sup>75 Provincially endangered or threatened (R; red-listed) or vulnerable (B; blue-listed) vertebrate species and natural plant communities as of June 2005 are noted.
+&lt;sup>71 Provincially endangered or threatened (R-red-listed) or special concern (B-blue-listed) vertebrate species and ecological communities as of June 2005 are noted.
 Nationally rare vertebrate species ranked by COSEWIC, as of May 2005, are noted as endangered (E), threatened (T), or of special concern (SC).

-Fragility: Wetlands are vulnerable to a range of human disturbances such as vegetation removal, dredging, diking, filling, and trampling by livestock.
+- High biodiversity: Ponds and marshes are focal points for wildlife because of their infrequent occurrence in this landscape.
+Wetlands provide wildlife and biodiversity values that are disproportionate to the area they occupy on the land base.
+Wetland vegetation provides food, shelter, breeding habitat, and cover for many species of amphibians, reptiles, mammals, birds, and insects.
+Wetland vegetation provides food for many aquatic organisms.
+Ponds are important watering sites for many species, and in the study area provides Painted Turtle and spadefoot habitat.
+Wetlands are also sources of insects that provide food to many different species of birds and bats. - Fragility: Wetlands are vulnerable to a range of human disturbances such as vegetation removal, dredging, diking, filling, and trampling by livestock.
 Small changes in hydrology such as reduced flows or lowered water tables, irrigation run-off, and urban run-off (including stormwater drainage) and other sources of nutrients including fertilizers and livestock manure can change and reduce the diversity of wetland communities.
 Such changes may occur away from the wetland, but can still influence it.
 Intensive recreational activities in and near wetlands can reduce plant cover, compact soil, and disturb nesting birds.